 - Flexible billing and low costs

 Multiple billing methods are supported, including subscription, pay-by-bandwidth, and pay-by-data-transfer.
-You can reduce bandwidth costs after you associate an EIP with an EIP bandwidth plan.
+You can associate an EIP with an EIP bandwidth plan to reduce bandwidth costs.

-EIP supports the line types of BGP (Multi-ISP) and BGP (Multi-ISP) Pro.
-The following table lists the differences between BGP (Multi-ISP) and BGP (Multi-ISP) Pro.
+EIPs support BGP (Multi-ISP) lines and BGP (Multi-ISP) Pro lines.
+The following table describes the differences between BGP (Multi-ISP) and BGP (Multi-ISP) Pro.

 |Item||BGP (Multi-ISP)||BGP (Multi-ISP) Pro|